j02ephlee/cse15l-lab-reports/lab-report-5.md

 ![](https://user-images.githubusercontent.com/103203293/173173007-76a61bcd-9783-4d63-8519-6a295e32c042.png)

-Since the test file doesn't contain a link, the expected output should just be ```[]```, so our group's implementation was correct.
+Since "baz" isn't a link, the expected output should just be ```[]```, so our group's implementation was correct.
 Looking at the lab's markdown parser, it seems that the problem

 ---